Parity Violating Electron Scattering Measurements of Neutron Densities: Introduction

 Indeed, if one can simultaneously measure masses and radii of neutron stars with a range of masses one can determine the full neutron matter EOS, pressure as a function of density \cite{MvsREOS}.
 For example, very low mass neutron stars of say 1/3 of $M_\odot$ in mass have central densities near nuclear density.
 Therefore for these stars, the information in $r_{NS}$ is closely related to the information in $R_n$ \cite{lowmass}.
 However these low mass neutron stars may not exist since they are difficult to form.

 Recently there has been great progress in deducing $r_{NS}$ (for say one solar mass and above stars) from X-ray observations.
 Ozel et al. find $r_{NS}$ is very small, below 10 km from observations of X-ray bursts \cite{ozel}.
 While Steiner et al. reanalyze the burst data and include observations of neutron stars in globular star clusters \cite{steiner} .
 They conclude that $r_{NS}$ is near 12 km.
 From the EOS implied by these observations they predict that $R_n-R_p=0.15 \pm 0.02$ fm in $^{208}$Pb.
 Note that this prediction for a nuclear size is based on astronomical observations.
 If Steiner et al. is correct, the high density EOS is relatively stiff and there is little room for a significant softening due to a transition to a high density exotic phase of QCD matter.
 This potentially very important Steiner et al. result can be tested by measuring $R_n$.
+Finally, Demorest et al. have recently discovered a 1.97 $M_\odot$ neutron star \cite{demorest}.
+This important observation rules out soft high density equations of state.

 The EOS of neutron matter is closely related to the symmetry energy $S$.
 This describes how the energy of symmetric nuclear matter rises as one goes away from equal numbers of neutrons and protons.
 To a good approximation the energy of neutron matter is equal to the energy of symmetric nuclear matter plus the symmetry energy.
 The pressure of neutron matter depends on the derivative of the energy with respect to density.
 Therefore there is a strong correlation between $R_n$ and the density dependence of the symmetry energy $dS/d\rho$, with $\rho$ the baryon density.
 The symmetry energy can be probed in heavy ion collisions \cite{isospindif}.
 For example, $dS/d\rho$ has been extracted from isospin diffusion data \cite{isospindif2} where projectile and target nuclei with different proton to neutron ratios are collided and one observes how the neutron to proton ratio equilibrates.
 Often isospin diffusion data is analyzed with transport models, since heavy ion collisions are so complicated.
 Measuring $R_n$ allows one to extract $dS/d\rho$ in a way that is independent of the complex HI dynamics.